JenniferShelton/JenniferShelton.github.io/_episodes/21-structuralVariation.md

 - Explain the difference between SNVs, INDELs, and SVs.
 - Explain the different types of SVs.
 - Explain the evidence we use to discover SVs.
-- Investigate how long-read data can improve SV calling.
 keypoints:
 - Structural variants are more difficult to identify.
 - Discovery of SVs usually requires multiple types of read evidence.
 - There is often significant disagreement between SV callers.
-- Long-reads offer significant advantages over short-reads for SV calling.
-- Genotyping of long-read discovered SVs in short-read data improves completeness but has limitations.
 ---

 ## What are structural variants